-Employees should report lost Library keys to the Assistant Director immediately so it can be determined whether changing the locks is necessary.
+Employees should report lost Library keys to the Library Assistant Director immediately so it can be determined whether changing the locks is necessary.
 Staff members will be required to sign and date a log when they receive their building keys.

-Headquarters' employees and Branch Managers must return keys to the Assistant Director upon resignation or termination of employment.
+Headquarters' employees and Branch Managers must return keys to the Library Assistant Director upon resignation or termination of employment.
 Branch staff should return their keys to the Branch Manager.

 All employees should be conscientious in using keys to keep non-public areas of the buildings locked.
 This is important for the protection of the staff and for the prevention of loss or damage to the buildings or materials.

-Refer non-employees working for the Library, who need keys, to the Assistant Director.
-When headquarters' offices are closed, refer workers to the Information Desk.
+Refer non-employees working for the Library who need keys to the Library Assistant Director.
+When Headquarters' offices are closed, refer workers to the Information Desk.

-Library personnel, not originally provided keys, must not be given keys unless the Library Director, Assistant Director, or Branch Manager approves of the circumstances.
+Part-time and temporary employees without keys must not be given keys unless the Library Director, Library Assistant Director, or Branch Manager approves of the circumstances.